Imidazopyridazine

-Imidazopyridazine is a heterocyclic compound with significant pharmacological potential, characterized by its fused imidazole and pyridazine rings.
-The fusion of these two heterocyclic rings can yield different isomers, namely imidazo[4,5-c]pyridazine and imidazo[4,5-d]pyridazine, both of which contain two nitrogen atoms in each ring.
-Additionally, a third possible structure is imidazo[1,2-b]pyridazine, in which one nitrogen atom is shared between the imidazole and pyridazine rings.
+Imidazopyridazine is a heterocyclic compound containing fused imidazole and pyridazine rings.
+The fusion of these two heterocyclic rings can yield three different isomers, namely imidazo[4,5-c]pyridazine and imidazo[4,5-d]pyridazine, both of which contain two nitrogen atoms in each ring.
+A third possible structure is imidazo[1,2-b]pyridazine, in which one nitrogen atom is shared between the imidazole and pyridazine rings (and hence contains one less nitrogen atom and therefore is non-isomeric).

 Ponatinib, a medication used to treat chronic myeloid leukemia, contains an imidazo[1,2-b]pyridazine substructure.
 Examples of experimental drugs containing this ring system include darigabat (an imidazo[4,5-c]pyridazine), as well as GBLD-345 and SRI-42127 (both imidazo[1,2-b]pyridazines).